 This is a field experience course in which interpreter trainees have the opportunity to team interpret with credentialed interpreters.
 Trainees will interpret in one-on-one situations for which they are qualified.
-Prerequisite: EDU 4462 and faculty members.
-Interns are assigned to an educational setting (k-12 or postsecondary) for 300 clock hours, 120 of which must be in direct interpreting service.
-Prerequisite: completion of course-work
+Pre-requisite(s): completion of EDU 4457, 4456, 4458, 4452, Intermediate Plus Level on SLPI, and English Language Proficiency at a 3.5 out of a 6.0 scale on the iTEP; or permission of instructor